Vetalb8/react-leanjs-bolierplate/README.md

 ```

-* [storybook-addon-material-ui](https://github.com/sm-react/storybook-addon-material-ui) That is awesome, it helps you to tune, play and update you components with Material UI and their themes or custom theme.
+* [storybook-addon-material-ui](https://github.com/sm-react/storybook-addon-material-ui) This is awesome, it helps you to tune, play and update you components with Material UI with their themes or a custom theme.
 Example:
 ```js
 ...